SAP-archive/cloud-language-servers-container/README.md

 The server is designed to run in a container dedicated for a single user workspace.
 Specific language servers implementations are configured via environemnt variables.

+A buildpack for running the server on CloudFoundry can be found in https://github.com/SAP/cf-language-server-buildpack.

 # Responsibilities
 - Converting socket/stdin/stdout/etc. into websocket
 - Start and stop LSP specific implementations per project/language